collective/collective.elastic.ingest/README.rst

 - Docker and docker-compose are installed.
 - Max virtual memory map needs increase to run this: `sudo sysctl -w vm.max_map_count=262144` (not permanent, `see StackOverflow post <https://stackoverflow.com/questions/66444027/max-virtual-memory-areas-vm-max-map-count-65530-is-too-low-increase-to-at-lea>`_).
+- enter the directory ``cd examples/docker``

 Steps to start the example OpenSearch Server with the ``ingest-attachment`` plugin installed:

-- enter the directory ``cd examples/docker``
 - locally build the custom OpenSearch Docker image enriched with the plugin using:

   ```bash
   docker buildx use default
   docker buildx build --tag opensearch-ingest-attachment:latest Dockerfile
   ```
-- start the server with ``docker-compose up``.
+- start the cluster with ``docker-compose up``.

 Now you have an OpenSearch server running on ``http://localhost:9200`` and an OpenSearch Dashboard running on ``http://localhost:5601`` (user/pass: admin/admin).
 The OpenSearch server has the ``ingest-attachment`` plugin installed.
 The plugin enables OpenSearch to extract text from binary files like PDFs.

+A Redis server is running on ``localhost:6379``.

 Additional the ingest worker runs and is ready to index content from a Plone backend.

 Open another terminal.

-An `.env` file is provided with the environment variables ready to use with the docker-compose file.
-Run ``source examples/.env`` to load the environment variables.
-Then start the celery worker with ``celery -A collective.elastic.ingest.celery.app worker -l debug``.

 In another terminal window `run a Plone backend <https://6.docs.plone.org/install/index.html>`_ at ``http://localhost:8080/Plone`` with the add-on `collective.elastic.plone` installed.
 There, create an item or modify an existing one.